 Where Interfaces Go From Here

-Designing for togetherness comes down to how an interface behaves when other people are present.
-It enters shared space, influences timing, and affects how attention moves through a room.
-The aim is compatibility with social life.
-It can support plans without turning them into processes, and help moments move between people without turning them into content.
-When the balance feels right, the interface goes quiet once its role is complete, and what remains is the interaction between the people involved.
+Designing for togetherness focuses on how an interface behaves when others are present.
+It enters shared space, influences timing, and affects how attention shifts through a room.
+The goal is compatibility with social life.
+It can support plans without transforming them into processes and help moments pass between people without turning them into content.
+When the balance feels right, the interface becomes quiet once its role ends, leaving only the interaction between the people involved.